Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 That's $750 toward travel when you redeem through Chase Ultimate Rewards® or 1:1 point transfer to leading airline and hotel loyalty programs.

-The United℠ TravelBank card is no longer available.
+The United℠ TravelBank card is not available on MileCards.com.

 The United℠ TravelBank card is a new no annual fee card option for United flight rewards.
 It earns cash back into a TravelBank for redemption on United flights, has no annual fee, and no foreign transaction fees.